cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

 * [Golang's Argon2 hash function implementation](https://pkg.go.dev/golang.org/x/crypto/argon2).

-To deliver its unique guarantees, Acra relies on the combination of well-known ciphers and a smart key management scheme.
+To deliver its unique guarantees, Acra relies on the combination of well-known ciphers, and a smart key management scheme.

 |Use case|Crypto source|
 |--|--|